False killer whale

 The false killer whale (Pseudorca crassidens) is a species of oceanic dolphin that is the only extant representative of the genus Pseudorca.
 It is found in oceans worldwide but mainly in tropical regions.
 It was first described in 1846 as a species of porpoise based on a skull, which was revised when the first carcasses were observed in 1861.
-The name "false killer whale" comes from having a skull similar to the orca (Orcinus orca), or killer whale.
+The name "false killer whale" comes from having a skull similar to the orca or killer whale (Orcinus orca).

 The false killer whale reaches a maximum length of 6 m, though size can vary around the world.
 It is highly sociable, known to form pods of up to 50 members, and can also form pods with other dolphin species, such as the common bottlenose dolphin (Tursiops truncatus).
 It can form close bonds with other species, as well as have sexual interactions with them.
 But the false killer whale has also been known to eat other dolphins, though it typically eats squid and fish.
-It is a deep-diver; maximum known depth is 927.5 m; maximum speed is around 29 kph.
+It is a deep-diver; maximum known depth is 927.5 m; maximum speed is around 30 kph.

 Several aquariums around the world keep one or more false killer whales, though its aggression toward other dolphins makes it less desirable.
 It is threatened by fishing operations, as it can entangle in fishing gear.
 It is drive hunted in some Japanese villages.
 The false killer whale has a tendency to mass-strand given its highly social nature; the largest stranding consisted of over 800 beached at Mar del Plata, Argentina, in 1946.
 Most of what is known of this species comes from examining stranded individuals.